Best Practices (Indexing Version 2)

 - For best performance, locate the index cache directory on a solid state drive (SSD) disk.

 - Do not locate the index cache directory folder directly under the <software_installation_directory>.

-- When entering the complete index cache directory path:
+- When entering the complete index cache directory path, ensure the following:

 - Do not use special characters.